carlosolarte/java-dist/docs/03-networking/content.md

 - We may send requests to the server each T seconds
 - But this is clearly not a good design
-- What about callbacks and notifications?
+- We will use instead _callbacks_ and notifications.

 ---
 ### RMI Callbacks